Ex-drug executive Shkreli hires lawyer to celebrities for fraud case

 “You know, his track record is impeccable, and I think that to the extent that he’s representing me going forward, I think we’re going to put our best foot forward,” Shkreli said.

-The criminal charges against Shkreli stem from his prior management of hedge fund MSMB Capital Management and biopharmaceutical company Retrophin Inc.
+The criminal charges against Shkreli stem from his prior management of hedge fund MSMB Capital Management and biopharmaceutical company Retrophin Inc (RTRX.O).

 Prosecutors said Shkreli had engaged in a Ponzi-like scheme, defrauding investors in MSMB and misappropriating $11 million in assets from Retrophin to repay them.